Arts: Visual Arts

 Grades: 10-12

 This course introduces students to black and white film photography and 35mm SLR camera techniques.
 Students learn how to determine a correct exposure, control depth of field and motion, process film, and finally, learn the various procedures to make a print from a black and white negative.
 Students are asked to consider photography as a method for personal expression while also examining photography as a means of visual communication.
-Grades and comments are based on assigned projects and student growth in technical and communication skills as measured by a series of group critiques conducted throughout the term.
-All students are required to have a 35-mm camera whose aperture, shutter speed, and film speed can be controlled manually; the school will rent cameras to students who need them.
+Grades and comments are based on assigned projects and student growth in technical and communication skills as measured by a series of group critiques conducted throughout the term.Ā

 Digital Photography: Photo Documentary

 This class introduces students to representational documentary photography, and the use of the computer as a photographic tool.
 Students learn camera functions, including how to determine a correct exposure and how to control depth of field and motion.
 Students will be introduced to Adobe Photoshop, Adobe Camera Raw, and Adobe Light Room.
 At the same time, they will explore photography as a means of documenting reality, and exploring how images can tell a story, capturing the world as it exists, without directing or editing the scene.
-Grades and comments are based on student growth as measured by a series of projects and group critiques conducted throughout the term.
-The school will rent cameras to students who need them.
+Grades and comments are based on student growth as measured by a series of projects and group critiques conducted throughout the term.Ā The school will rent cameras to students who need them.

 Drawing